- Guaranteed for 2 full months

 Look through the lens with the iris fully open, once again checking for any particles or oil spots.

 Check the lens sharpness using a test chart.
-These patterned charts are easy to find online, and they can be stuck on a wall and used to check focus.
+These patterned charts are easy to find online, and they can be stuck on a wall and used to quickly evaluate a lens.

 Here’s how it works: